JoseMi317/Backend-for-news-page/README.md

 This is the backend of the application [GitHub-NoticesPage](https://github.com/JoseMi317/NoticesPage), designed to handle server-side logic, authentication, and database interactions.
 It uses Express as the main framework and MySQL as the database.
 Prerequisites

+**About the Framework**

+This backend is built using Express, a minimal and flexible Node.js web application framework.
+It provides robust features for building APIs and simplifies server-side development.

     Node.js (v16 or higher)
     MySQL
     Git (optional, to clone the repository)